Mac Jones Player Prop Bets for the NFL Playoffs | New England vs. Buffalo 1/15/2022

 Matchup vs. Buffalo

-- Jones averaged 82 passing yards per game in two matchups against the Bills, 123.5 yards fewer than his over/under for Saturday.
+- In two matchups against the Bills, Jones averaged 82 passing yards per game, 121.5 yards less than his over/under in Saturday's game.

-- Jones did not throw a touchdown pass in any of those outings.
+- Jones did not record a touchdown pass in any of those games.

-- The Bills have the NFL's best pass defense this season, surrendering 179.2 yards per game through the air.
+- This week Jones will face the NFL's best pass defense (179.2 yards allowed per game).

 Recent Performances

-- In last week's outing against the Dolphins, Jones racked up yards while completing 66.7 percent of his passes, throwing one touchdown with one interception.
+- Against the Dolphins last week, Jones went 20-for-30 (66.7 percent) for 261 yards and had one touchdown pass with one interception.

-- Over his last three games, Jones has put up 633 passing yards (211.0 per game) while connecting on 56 of 92 passes (60.9% completion percentage), with four touchdowns and three interceptions.
+- Jones has racked up 633 passing yards (211.0 per game) and has a 60.9% completion percentage this year (56-of-92) while throwing four touchdowns and three interceptions over his last three games.

 Jones' New England Teammates